In this post, let me compare Genesis and GeneratePress, and help you decide which one to choose.

 While using both of these themes, I haven't noticed any page load delay caused due to the app.
-Both of these themes are equally optimized for speed and SEO.
+Both these themes are equally optimized for speed and SEO.

-In GeneratePress, all the features comes baked right into the theme, so you need not worry about speed and hassles involved in installing a separate plugin for accomplishing simple tasks like modifying the theme footer and changing the font colors like you do with Genesis.
+In GeneratePress, all the features come baked right into the theme, so you need not worry about speed and hassles involved in installing a separate plugin for accomplishing simple tasks like modifying the theme footer and changing the font colors like you do with Genesis.

 I would say that the speed of both the GeneratePress and Genesis is same.